pdfcpu/pdfcpu/getting_started/config_dir.md

 Generally pdfcpu does not have to be configured.

-There is a configuration directory for user font management and storing the default configuration in effect.
+There is a configuration directory for certificate and user font management and storing the default configuration in effect.

 ## Config Dir